If you are looking for a table top herbal infuser with state of the art built-in sensors, the Noids may be the device for you! Noids Green Website

 The filter set acts similarly to a french press.
 A filter disk is inserted into a silicone funnel at the bottom of a spout.
 By pushing the filter unit down, the walls of the funnel will collect any solvent on the sides of the glass and pushes the solvent up the spout, separating plant material from solvents.
 Simply pour your finished product into another container for storage.

-PIPETTE
+THE PIPETTE

 A unique feature of the Noids is that users are able to get every last drop of oil from the filtered leftover plant material.
 Connect the included pipette to the spout using the provided silicone ball, add warm water to leftover plant material, wait for the residual oil to rise to the top, and gently push down on the filter to collect every drop of oil.

-CONDENSER
+THE CONDENSER

-Perhaps my favorite accessory to the device, the condenser offers users a way to reclaim ethanol that is evaporated during the evaporation cycle.
 Ethanol vapors that would traditionally be wasted by evaporating into the open air are, instead, collected and channeled through a cooling condenser tube and deposited as liquid ethanol in the container of your choice.
 Up to 95% of the ethanol used for extracting can be reclaimed and used again!

 MY EXPERIENCE...

 Once I gathered an array of my favorite herbs, I began prepping for the decarb function.
 At the advice of the guide provided with the unit, I broke up the plant material into uniform, small buds in order to decarb the product fully.
-I used around 7 grams of choice buds for my initial run.
-I enjoyed the fact that I was decarbing the plant material in the same vessel that I would be doing the infusion in.

 No extra parts to mess around with or clean later makes this similar to a one-pot recipe.
 Great for those of us that prefer to do less dishes!